I was talking with a friend this weekend who is suffering from low self-esteem.

 Self-esteem improves by changing both your thoughts and behaviors.
 You must practice new thoughts and behaviors until you begin to turn the tide of your feelings about yourself.
 And you must continue practicing them to maintain a healthy love for yourself.

-Here are 50 actions you can take to begin improving your self-esteem:
+Here are 50 actions for how to improve your self-esteem and self-worth.

 1. Become proficient at something